 Staging and prognosis of melanoma

-Prognosis means the predicted outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for any doctor to predict the exact course of the disease.
-Instead, your doctor can discuss any concerns you have.
+Prognosis means the expected outcome of a disease.
+You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
+Instead, your doctor can discuss any concerns you may have.